 - deep community immersion through living with a homestay family and cultural enhancement events

 In August of 2013, we completed our six-month pilot program that engaged ten young professionals from nine countries.
-In 2014, we will host two cohorts of twenty trainees each, with the first cohort starting July 14th.
+In September of 2014, we will host a cohort of 20 trainees from around the world, and in 2015 we intend to host two cohorts of at least 20 trainees.

 Who We Are

-The three of us who launched Collabriv in July of 2012, in San Francisco, have over 60 years of combined experience in international education and exchange, global talent development, and international marketing.
+The two of us who launched Collabriv in July of 2012 in San Francisco, along with our third full-time team member, have over 60 years of combined experience in international education and exchange, global talent development, and international marketing.

 Why We Launched Collabriv